ville87/offsec/Main/README.md

   `grep -ria @emaildomain.com /mnt/leaks_unpacked/ | tee /root/Desktop/85390/search_emaildomain.out`
 - search for string 'pass' in txt files with error redirection:
   `find /home -iname "*.txt" 2>/dev/null -exec grep -i 'pass' {} \;`
+- search for string in file and show n number of lines before and after the occurence of the string:
+  `cat <file> | grep "stringtosearch" -C 5`
 - searching the home directories on linux:
   `ls -ahlR /home `
 - search for ip addresses in files of specified directory and subdirs: